dphdmn/15puzzleAnimateCLI/README.md

 1. Clone or download the repository to your local machine.

-2. Compile the tool by running `compile.bat` from `src` folder, or simply use existing `core.exe` if you prefer the precompiled version.
+2. Compile the tool by running `compile.bat` from `src` folder, or simply use existing files if you prefer the precompiled version.

 3. Run folder in CMD, or add it in PATH.
 Now, you can create an animation using the following example command: